Babylonian Castle Saga: The Tower of Druaga

 The player assumes the role of the hero Gilgamesh, whose goal is to rescue the maiden Ki (カイ, Kai) from the demon Druaga.
 In order to do this, he must traverse through 60 floors of an immense tower.
 Gilgamesh comes equipped with a sword, which he can use to defeat monsters, and a shield, which can be used to block magical attacks.

 The Return of Ishtar

 It picks up where Tower of Druaga left off.
-The player controls two characters: Ki as well as Gilgamesh.
+The player controls two characters: Ki and Gilgamesh.
 It can also be noted in this game that Ki is a magician, not a damsel in distress like many people believe.
 The tower now has a few different ways to exit, and the aggregate total of levels is 128 (covering the 60-floor tower).

 The Quest of Ki

 The story of The Quest of Ki is actually a prequel to the original Tower of Druaga.
 It occurs shortly after the demon Druaga has stolen the Blue Crystal Rod and taken it to his tower.
 The goddess Ishtar sends the priestess Ki to the tower in order to retrieve it.
 The game then follows her doomed quest to the top of the tower, and leads directly into the story of the original game.